bhavyaab/wheatlessinv2/README.md

 Required Data:

-No minimun required parameter for posting menu, after generating menu menu can be posted as menu.
+There is no minimum required parameter for posting a menu.
+After generating a menu, the menu can be posted.
-This route will authenticate the user and business and post menu.
+This route will authenticate the user and business and finally, post the menu.

 Authorization Header
-Bearer <response token from signin>
-it will be returned in JSON format once a user's token is verified.
-The response will contain a compleate menu information as it was provided.
+Bearer <response token from signin> will return in JSON format once a user's token is verified.
+The response will contain the menu information that was originally provided by the business owner.

 Example request: